rifset/katla-with-information-theory/README.md

 In Katla, 8311 five-letter words could be a “secret” word.
 I have downloaded this word list from Katla’s [GitHub](https://github.com/pveyes/katla) page.
 Knowing this, we can answer the question we left above.

-> How many five-letter words in Indonesian language that do not contain N, I, and O, but contain A and M not in the 1st and 4th place respectively?
+> How many five-letter words in Bahasa Indonesia that do not contain N, I, and O, but contain A and M not in the 1st and 4th place respectively?
 >

-With a simple analytical move, I found 433 words that satisfy this particular pattern.
+With a simple analytical move, I found 433 words that comply this particular pattern.

 | # | Word |
 | --- | --- |